Polls have consistently shown that American adults support equal employment protection

 their essay:

-ENDA would be the first federal legislation which would "...extend special
+ENDA would be the first federal legislation that would "...extend special

 favor to people based on their chosen behavior..."
 [The bill gives equal